 In the STE BLOG we will collect and publish articles which could help educators do learning memorable.
 It will include articles about education products, use cases and introduction ideas.

-That presentation especially prepared by STE.education for Hong Kong delegation, which visited Tallinn in October 2019 with aim to get know about STEM Education & Digital Society development of Estonia.
-The visit was organized by Association of I.T.
+That presentation especially prepared by STE.education for Hong Kong delegation, aim of visiting was to get know about STEM Education & Digital Society development of Estonia.
+Association of I.T organized the visit .
 Leaders in Education (AiTLE) from Hong Kong and EDB.
 Presentation describes the modern educational approach and today’s challenges.

 “We believe VR/AR technology has the potential to be a standard tool in education and could revolutionise the way in which students are taught for both the K-12 segment (pre-college) and higher education.”